eno-lang/eno/README.md

 `eno.abnf` contains a work in progress formal description of eno's grammar in ABNF notation.

-`FAQ.md` contains mixed language details in Q&A format.

 `TERMINOLOGY.md` contains a glossary with all terms that are used to describe the eno language.